22 November 2018

 We’ll send you home with all the medication, advice and follow-up support you’ll need to help get you back on the road to good health.
 We might be able to help with transport and care for you in your own home if you need extra support after you leave us.
 And if you have any questions or worries about your recovery, just give us a call.
 We're here to help.

 Recognising the needs of every individual, our hospital is accessible to everybody, so we welcome visitors with disabilities.
-Spire takes its responsibilities under the Disability Discrimination Act 1995 (DDA) as employers (Part II), and service providers (Part III) very seriously.
+Spire takes its responsibilities under the Equality Act 2010 as employers and service providers very seriously.

 Our goal is to recognise the needs of every individual and to provide health and care services that are appropriate, respectful, inclusive and equal.
 We always try to meet the needs of any visitor to our buildings.
 We provide patient information in a variety of formats, including large print and audio versions, and we seek to ensure that our buildings, access routes, signage and lighting meet the needs of people with disabilities.